 Where should I send my patients to write a review?

-The top three dental review sites are Google, Facebook and Yelp, in that order.
+The top three sites for dental office reviews are Google, Facebook and Yelp, in that order.
 If you are looking to manage your dental practice’s online reputation, these sites should be on your radar and filling your inbox whenever a new review is posted.

 While all three of these review sites require reviewers to have an account with them in order to leave a review, Yelp’s algorithm is a bit more persnickety over who’s reviews are deemed worthy to describe your care.
 If you’re like many dentists I work with, you have asked the computer screen, “WHY YELP?
 WHY AREN’T MY REVIEWS “RECOMMENDED”?
 The answer is a secret as carefully guarded as the recipe to Bush’s Baked Beans.